 Colour vision is the human ability to distinguish between objects based on the wavelengths of the light they emit, reflect or transmit.
 The human eye and brain together translate light into colour.

-- Colours can be measured and quantified in various ways; indeed, a person’s perception of colour is a subjective process whereby the brain responds to the stimuli that are produced when incoming light reacts with several types of cone cells in the eye.
+- A person’s perception of colour is a subjective process whereby the brain responds to the stimuli that are produced when incoming light reacts with several types of photosensitive cone cells in the eye.
 In essence, different people see the same illuminated object or light source in different ways.

 - Colours can be organised and quantified and colour theory helps to make sense of its appearance in different situations.